hurbeana/dse_markdown/index.md

   offer many options for solving the problems you may face.
 * It follows that a microservice architecture is based on multiple collaborating microservices.
-* They are a type of service-oriented architecture (SOA*), albeit one that is opinionated about how service boundaries should be drawn, and that independent deployability is key.
+* They are a type of service-oriented architecture (SOA), albeit one that is opinionated about how service boundaries should be drawn, and that independent deployability is key.
 * Microservices also have the advantage of being technology agnostic.

+#### [Ralf Westphal14]

+* µServices sind Komponenten mit plattformneutralem Kontrakt.
+* Der Zweck von µServices ist, die Wandelbarkeit von Software zu erhöhen.
+    - “That´s it.
+Nicht mehr, nicht weniger.
+Vor allem: nur dies.”
+    - focuses on the evolvability advantage that systems using microservices expose and does not recommend a use of microservices to increase other software qualities like e.g. scalability or resilience

 ### Service-Oriented Architecture (SOA)

 A service has four properties according to one of many definitions of SOA:
 1. It logically represents a business activity with a specified outcome.
 2. It is self-contained.
 3. It is a black box for its consumers, meaning the consumer does not have to be aware of the service's inner workings.
 4. It may consist of other underlying services.

 ### Microservices Characteristics [Lewis/Fowler14]